 The successful applicant will be subject to Garda Vetting and must not have any convictions under the Sex Offenders Act 2001.

-The functions and responsibilities assigned to the Lecturer in Marketing are based on the current stated role and objectives of the College.
+The functions and responsibilities assigned to the Lecturer in Strategy are based on the current stated role and objectives of the College.
 These functions and responsibilities may alter in line with any change in the role and objectives of the College.

 National College of Ireland is an equal opportunities employer